By adopting the OKR methodology, Agile Lab goes beyond the well-known limits of most organizations which are based on a command-and-control model.

 |OKR Champion + OKR owners + main stakeholders|

 |9||Team KRs tuning e feasibility check||Team KR proposals are fine-tuned and converted into well-defined KRs

-If the company KR was assigned to more than one owner, the OKR facilitator selects a final owner according to the functional affinity
+If at this point some company key result is still assigned to more than one owner, the OKR Champion selects a final owner according to the functional affinity

 Each owner should accept his/her KR and conduct a feasibility check on it